devict/votelocal/DOCKER.md

 When configuring a number in Twilio, it needs a publicly accessible URL.
 This is provided locally by the `ngrok` container.

-To get the ngrok URL, run `./ngrok-url.sh`.
+To get the URL for Twilio configurationn, run `./twilio-url.sh`.

 For more detail on Twilio configuration check the "Twilio Integration" section of the [README](./README.md).